PayPal Betting Sites: Top Bookmakers That Accept Paypal

 - Slow withdrawal processing speeds compared to competitors

-#AD New customers only.
-Register with BETFRED50.
-Deposit £10+ via Debit Card and place first bet £10+ at Evens (2.0)+ on Sports within 7 days to get 3 x £10 in Sports Free Bets & 2 x £10 in Acca Free Bets within 10 hours of settlement.
+#AD 18+ New customers only.
+Register, deposit with Debit Card, and place first bet £10+ at Evens (2.0)+ on Sports within 7 days to get 3 x £10 in Sports Free Bets & 2 x £10 in Acca Free Bets within 10 hours of settlement.
 7-day expiry.
+EPL BB offer opt in required - Bet Builder single (3/1+) on any EPL match 15–17/08/25 after 20:00 13/08/25.
+3+ legs.
+Min stake £10.
+No Pre-built Builders. £10 Free Bets for Bet Builder.
+Paid in 24hrs.
+Ends 23/08/25.
+Full T&Cs Apply.
 Eligibility & payment exclusions apply.
-T&Cs apply

-5. Unibet
+4. Unibet

 Unibet has one of my favourite racing layouts alongside BoyleSports and an exceptionally deep number of potential markets.
-I enjoyed PayPal betting on extremely rare options like Chilean and Uruguayan races, demonstrating the operator’s industry-leading coverage.
+I enjoyed betting on extremely rare options like Chilean and Uruguayan races, demonstrating the operator’s industry-leading coverage.
 Punters also benefit from a personalised selection of existing customer bonuses – a cool scheme I’m a big fan of.

 New customers must make their first deposit using a debit card to qualify for the up to £40 money back on horse racing welcome bonus, so take this into consideration.
-Betting with PayPal at Unibet also delivers speedy payout processing speeds, with funds largely landing within 24 hours.

 Pros & Cons of using Unibet